Health & Wellness

-Phenobarbital is an anticonvulsant medication prescribed to treat seizures in dogs, Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, explains.
+Phenobarbital is an anticonvulsant medication prescribed to treat seizures in dogs, Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, explains.

 “Epilepsy is a condition that most commonly causes seizures in dogs due to a misfiring of neurons in the brain,” Dr. Singler adds.

 Can dogs still have seizures while taking phenobarbital?

 While phenobarbital works to reduce the number and impact of your pet’s seizures, it’s still possible for your loved one to experience seizures while on the medication.
 But not every dog experiences the same outcome.

 Some dogs will have few-to-no seizures when they’re on an appropriate dose of phenobarbital, while others will see no improvement in the number of episodes they have.
 Your dog may need to take multiple medications at once to control their seizures in these cases.

 RELATED: Does pet insurance cover medication?

 Help your dog live a healthier, longer life.